 Onyx under construction [NRO]

-The Onyx satellites are terrestrial radar imaging reconnaissance satellite operated by the National Reconnaissance Office (NRO).
+The Onyx (formerly known as Lacrosse) satellites are terrestrial radar imaging reconnaissance satellite operated by the National Reconnaissance Office (NRO).

 Martin Marietta (later Lockheed Martin) was the main contractor of these satellites.
 Onyx uses synthetic aperture radar (SAR) to perform mapping.
 Resolution is probably around 1 meter.

 A space-based radar can penetrate clouds, and utilization of synthetic aperture radar (SAR) techniques can potentially provide images with a resolution that approaches that of photographic reconnaissance satellites.
 A project to develop a SAR satellite was initiated in late 1976 under project Indigo and later Lacrosse (the spelling Lacros was also used).
 Development of the Lacrosse system was approved in 1983.
 Before the first launch the program was renamed to Onyx.
 These satellites were launched under the designation Program 3100.